 Partners: Avebe, TU Eindhoven, Wageningen University & Research

 For the food industry to become more sustainable and efficient and meet ever faster changing consumer demands, it needs to speed up its innovation and production process.
 Collaboration is required, but limited as data are not being share and sensing technologies cannot communicate with each other.

 Partners: Unilever, Symrise, NIZO, Wageningen University & Research, TU Eindhoven

 In this project the partners work on an integrated approach for high-valued applications of plant-based side and waste streams in food applications.
 The valorization vision is based on total use and on the combination of side and waste streams, quality of possible ingredients and products, technology and business cases.
 For technology the emphasis is on flexibility, scale of application, stabilization and good product functionalities.

 Partners: Wageningen University & Research, Food Tech Brainport

 Extracting raw material from crops uses a lot of energy and chemicals.
 By doing this with a mild process by dry and wet fractionation, emissions can by reduced with up to 80% and the nutrition value of ingredients will be kept.
 Food will be healthier and will keep more fibre and micro nutrients.
 Moreover, the functionality of these ingredients may be different from those produced with the traditional process.

 Partners: Wageningen University & Research, Avebe, Air Liquide, AB InBev, NIZO

 From a sustainability point of view, the dependence of animal based protein is too high: a transition to plant based proteins and thus the development of new healthy and sustainable food products is required.
-A major challenge, however, is the lack of overview and predictability of the intrinsic functional, nutritional and sensorial properties of the protein raw materials, which hampers fast and successful identification of the best plant based protein for a specific application.
+This project will facilitate the transition in food from animal to plant protein.